guilhermewebdev/django-login/README.md

 # Django Login
-This project objective is to show a login example using Django and React.
+This project goal is to show a login example using Django and React.

 ## How to setup in development mode:
 Requirements: